blandfort/mirror/README.md

 ## The Vision

-Simply speaking, the purpose of this project is to develop software that assists you in exploring yourself.
+Simply speaking, the purpose of this project is to develop software that assists you in exploring yourself, so that you can find out more about what makes you feel, what your typical behavioral patterns are and in which ways your own view might be biased or limited.

 The central tool for this self exploration is the Mirror, which enables you to log and analyze different aspects of your own behavior as you interact with your computer.